bugsbio/lein-tern/README.md

 If you're new to open source, or git, or even Clojure, and you're stuck with any of this, don't worry, just create an issue or a pull-request and we'll happily help you out if we can.

+## Acknowledgements

+Thanks to @eightbitraptor for adding MySQL support.